🎙️

 AI-generated summary — may contain inaccuracies.
 Not a substitute for the full episode or professional advice.

-The host presses Kiriakou on how he obtained such precise, sensitive information.
-Kiriakou reveals his sources: a network of "friends at the White House," "friends at the Pentagon," "friends at the CIA," and "friends at the FBI."
-He directly addresses the skepticism he faced, citing a comment from a critic: "Oh, we're supposed to believe that that people just walk out of the White House and walk up to this criminal and tell him classified defense secrets."
+Kiriakou explains that his intelligence came from a network of contacts within the US government: "I've got a friend at the White House.
+I have friends at the Pentagon, friends at the CIA, friends at the FBI."
+He directly addresses the skepticism he faced, citing a common criticism: "Oh, we're supposed to believe that that people just walk out of the White House and walk up to this criminal and tell him classified defense secrets."
+Kiriakou firmly asserts that this is precisely what listeners "should believe."

 👤 Who Should Listen